What Is An Evolutionary Psychologist And How Do They Study Human Behavior?

 Your DNA could help explain your thoughts and behaviors

 This type of behavior has been mostly phased out in humans, and step-parenting is very common.
-While laws might have had something to do with discouraging it, an evolutionary psychologist may be able to explain the decline of infanticide scientifically through research.
+While laws might have had something to do with discouraging it, an evolutionary psychologist may be able to explain the decline of infanticide scientifically through research based on psychological adaptations and evolutionary biology.

 However, other violent acts in humans still need more investigation.
 For instance, it can be deduced that sexual jealousy has risen in response to infidelity, but spousal homicide, which is cross-cultural and prevalent, doesn't quite have a logical explanation to scientists.
-It isn't believed to be adaptive, other than being tied to a sense of ownership.
+It isn't believed to be adaptive, other than being tied to a sense of ownership grounded in evolutionary theory.

 Nonetheless, even looking at modern society, evolutionary psychologists can attempt to answer questions by picking out certain aspects and looking at older groups of people.
 Particularly, mating and relationships are some of the most researched areas by evolutionary psychologists because these are what facilitate natural selection in the first place.
-They also come with emotional investment, which leads to behavioral responses.
+They also come with emotional investment, which leads to psychological adaptations andbehavioral responses.

 Why are evolutionary psychologists important?

-Like anthropologists, psychologists—particularly ones interested in human evolution— dedicate their time to further our understanding of our species.
+Like anthropologists, psychologists—particularly those interested in human evolution— dedicate their time to furthering our understanding of our species.
 By looking at past and present societies, evolutionary psychologists can connect the dots and give us an explanation of why certain behaviors exist.
-On the other hand, the field can also provide some insights into what kind of traits might be observed in the future.
+On the other hand, the field can also provide some insights into what kind of traits and psychological mechanisms might be observed in the future.

-By examining the present and looking at current aspects of everyday life, an evolutionary psychologist can propose ideas of how the brain might perform down the road in human history.
+By examining the present and looking at current aspects of everyday life, an evolutionary psychologist can propose ideas of how the brain might perform down the road in human evolution and history.
+Their insights into early development and complex organs help predict which traits may shift next.

 How do you become an evolutionary psychologist?

 Like most subfields in any academic area, some degree of specialization, as well as interdisciplinary study, will be required to begin a career as an evolutionary psychologist.
-For credentials, a doctorate, such as a Ph.D. or a PsyD should be obtained, but it is recommended that an individual has a firm grasp of other fields such as biology and anthropology.
+For credentials, a doctorate, such as a Ph.D. or a PsyD, should be obtained, but it is recommended that an individual have a firm grasp of other fields, such as biological sciences, genetics, and anthropology.
+Cognitive psychology coursework can also be valuable.

-The examples throughout this article demonstrate the usefulness of other disciplines when analyzing the origins of certain human behaviors.
-For instance, having prior experience with anthropology can familiarize an individual with evolution specifically for humans, while also diving into the cultural aspects of behavior.
+The examples throughout this article demonstrate the usefulness of interdisciplinary study when analyzing the origins of certain human behaviors.
+For instance, having deep knowledge and prior experience with anthropology can familiarize an individual with evolution, specifically for humans, while also diving into and exploring the cultural aspects of behavior.
+Similarly, a good background in genetics and biology can also provide a better grasp and understanding of inherited traits and adaptation, which are the basic knowledge in studying deeper evolutionary psychology.

 There are many fields of psychology, and this one is still relatively young, at least in comparison to other areas.
-There is a lot of room for evolutionary psychology to grow and attempt to answer many of our questions about the human mind and behavior by presenting possible reasons for adaptation.
+There is a lot of room for evolutionary psychology to grow and attempt to answer many arguments and questions about the human mind and behavior through the lens of natural selection by presenting possible reasons for adaptation.
 Without evolution, scientific explanations for behavior could be difficult to come by and much more confusing.

 Although it takes years of education to become an evolutionary psychologist, it can be a rewarding experience for those who are interested in the field.
 To discuss this field further or explore other career options, consider speaking with a career counselor through BetterHelp, an online therapy platform.
 With BetterHelp, you can talk to your counselor anywhere and at a time that’s convenient for you.
 This can make it easier and more convenient to get quality mental health care.